mansour-ahmed/mansour.blog/static/content/posts/gridsome-tutorial/gridsome-tutorial.md

 In case you are not familiar with GraphQL, the code simply fetches data of type post and it is defining the schema the component would like to have.

-Now to test this you can create your first post 🔥
+Now to test this you can create your first post! 🔥

 To achieve this you need to create a new directory called `posts`.
 Inside the directory will live all your blog posts.
 Of course you could have the posts somewhere else, its just a matter of a personal preference.
 I prefer to have one directory per blog post to have all the assets related to the post added there as well.
-If you decide to change the structure, remember to update the configs in the `gridsome.config.js` file
+If you decide to change the structure, remember to update the configs in the `gridsome.config.js` file.

 The initial post can be over there:
 `static/posts/the-best-post/the-best-post.md`

-The content can be something like this
+The content can be something like this:

 ```md
 ---